 Increased traffic and impervious surfaces would result from recently completed transportation infrastructure over the next 20-year period, which could result in additional pollutants being deposited on the roadway.
-Best management practices implemented consistent with federal, state and local regulation is anticipated to minimize adverse consequences to water resources in the Study Area.
+BMPs implemented consistent with federal, state, and local regulation are anticipated to minimize adverse consequences to water resources in the Study Area.